-Voucher.
-Applicants with an unsatisfied lien on the storm-impacted property at the time of Award Notification will be allowed one hundred and eighty (180) days to submit documentation to the Program which indicates a settlement of outstanding liens is pending.
+Applicants who have an unsatisfied lien of any kind on the hurricane-impacted property, including mortgage liens, must satisfy the lien prior to being awarded a Relocation Voucher.
+Applicants with an unsatisfied lien on the hurricane-impacted property at the time of Award Notification will be allowed one hundred and eighty (180) days to submit documentation to the Program which indicates a settlement of outstanding liens is pending.
 Applicants who are unable to satisfy liens within one hundred and eighty (180) days of award notification will be determined to be ineligible and notified via an R3 Ineligibility Determination.
 This notification will outline the reason for ineligibility and next steps, including the option to challenge the decision.
 See the Program-based Reconsideration and/or Administrative Review section of these Guidelines.

-12.4.2 Title Issues
+13.4.2 Title Issues